 Attention should be paid to the range of products sold by the target.
 Indeed, should some of these products have a dual use (including military vehicles) that would trigger the need for prior authorisation by the French Ministry of Economy (quite similar to the US Committee on Foreign Investment in the United States process); this approval, if required, will become a condition to closing.
-It generally takes between two and three months, bearing in mind that the legislation in this area has been significantly strengthened in France as from 1 April 2020, and further enhanced controls are due to apply during the covid-19 pandemic (in particular with respect to listed companies).
-In addition, should the seller want to go through a locked-box transaction, possible variation of inventories and cash between the date of the binding offer and the date of the contemplated closing should be carefully examined by the buyer, in particular in light of major variations in valuations in the context of the covid-19 pandemic.
+It generally takes between two and three months, bearing in mind that the legislation in this area has been significantly strengthened in France as from 1 April 2020 pursuant to Decree of 31 December 2019, and further enhanced controls are due to apply until 31 December 2022(in particular with respect to listed companies).
+In addition, should the seller want to go through a locked-box transaction, possible variation of inventories and cash between the date of the binding offer and the date of the contemplated closing should be carefully examined by the buyer, in particular in light of major variations in valuations in the context of the covid-19 pandemic and subsequent semiconductor shortages, and more recently the invasion of Ukraine.
+The war has caused major disruption for both carmakers and suppliers that, in recent days, were forced to adjust their activities in both Ukraine and Russia due to component shortages.
+Economic sanctions imposed on Russia will also impact trade.
+Going forward, the legal risks that come with doing business with Russia will weigh heavily on automotive companies, especially regarding the import of aluminium, palladium and steel.